-The provisions relating to the insolvency and bankruptcy of individual and partnership are enshrined in part III of the Code.
+The provisions relating to the insolvency and bankruptcy of individuals and partnerships are enshrined in part III of the Code.
 On reading part III of the Code we shall witness the provisions targeting bankruptcy order for individual and partnership firms outlined in Chapter IV.

-On interpretation of the chapter IV of Part III of the Code we are of the view that “all creditors taking part in the bankruptcy process would have to donate their respective security interest that is in possession of each of them towards the bankruptcy estate that is created for all the creditors.
-Once bankruptcy order is passed, the created bankruptcy estate shall be divided in the prescribed order as mentioned in the relevant Section.”
-By this action the process tends to cover more creditors in an effective and synchronized manner.
+On the interpretation of chapter IV of Part III of the Code, we are of the view that “all creditors taking part in the bankruptcy process would have to donate the respective security interest that is in possession of each of them towards the bankruptcy estate that is created for all the creditors.
+Once a bankruptcy order is passed, the created bankruptcy estate shall be divided in the prescribed order as mentioned in the relevant Section.”
+By this action, the process tends to cover more creditors in an effective and synchronized manner.

 Abhishek Jain at MUDS is of the opinion that “Bankruptcy is a serious decision people have to make.
 Bankruptcy is the legal proceeding in which the debtor puts all his money in his pants pocket and thereafter handovers the coat to the creditors.
 The status of being bankrupt is temporary because it’s a wise way to regroup and bounce back again with clean hands to continue the business.”

-After interpreting the term bankruptcy and thereafter having gaining the insight of the bankruptcy process for individuals and partnership firms in brief it’s time to head toward understanding the entire bankruptcy process for individuals and partnership firms in detail and at length.
+After interpreting the term bankruptcy and thereafter having to gain the insight into the bankruptcy process for individuals and partnership firms in brief it’s time to head toward understanding the entire bankruptcy process for individuals and partnership firms in detail and at length.

 Application for Bankruptcy